Estimating Your Eligibility

 The ranges in the chart below represent the middle 50 percent of students offered admission for fall 2012.
 They are not cutoffs or averages.
 Placing in the upper end of both ranges increases the likelihood of being offered your first choice of campus and/or major.
 Placing in the lower end of both ranges may require you to be more flexible in making your campus (and perhaps major) choices.
 This chart is intended to give you a general idea of your admissibility to Penn State.
 In no way does it represent a promise or guarantee of admission.

 University Park: 3.52 - 3.97

 University Park: 26 - 30

 *High school GPA range is based on a 4.0 scale.

 Connect with Penn State Berks

-"Like" Penn State Berks Class of 2017 to receive the news for our incoming class.
+Join Penn State Berks Class of 2018 group to receive the news for our incoming class.